MustafaSarikaya/malicious-pdf-generator/README.md

 ## Payloads

-The tool provides two types of JavaScript payloads:
+The tool provides three types of JavaScript payloads:

 - `downloader`: This payload downloads a file when the PDF file is opened.
 - `alert_date`: This payload displays an alert message with the current date when the PDF file is opened.
+- `track_and_collect_information`: This payload track and collect informations(IP address and device information) about the person who open the pdf file.